riperiperi/FreeSO/Documentation/Database Setup.md

 CREATE DATABASE `fso`
 ```

 During the setup, you don't need to specify a password for the root account in your MySQL server - on Linux this can actually cause issues.
+Say yes to using UTF8 as a default.
 You _do_ want to add an account that the game server will use to access the database, so run a query on the database to add a user for the server to use:

 ```sql
 GRANT ALL ON fso.* TO 'fsoserver'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;